-Anonymous asked: We are just watching ASiP once more and ... has anyone realised that John`s cane is very nearly an "aluminium crutch"?
+Anonymous said: We are just watching ASiP once more and ... has anyone realised that John`s cane is very nearly an "aluminium crutch"?
 Don't know what to make of it, but maybe somebody else has got an idea?

 I don’t think there’s any connection to be found there.